rhdtownsend/msg/docs/joss/paper.md

 * Support for grids with irregularities (missing data, non-uniform grid spacing, etc).

-* Support for grids whose size can (greatly) exceed available RAM.
+* Support for grids whose size can exceed available RAM.

 * Smooth ($C^1$-continuous) interpolation in each dimension (see @Meszaros:2013 for a discussion of why this is important).